solliancenet/challenge-big-data-vis/hands-on-lab/unguided-challenge.md

     - Load Sample Data From Storage (Local or remote) by creating external tables

 #### Exit criteria

 -   the following external tables exist
     -   flight_delays_with_airport_codes
     -   airport_code_location_lookup_clean
     -   flight_weather_with_airport_code

--   You are able to access the database and tables in Azure SQL Database via SSMS.
+-   You are able to access the tables in Azure Databricks via SSMS.

 ### Task 2: Open Azure Databricks and complete lab notebooks